T: 0330 111 3939

 Roshan started with the company on the 3rd of December 2013.
 He has had a successful progression within the organisation progressing from a learner to a Centre Manager.

-Roshan started working for the company as an Apprentice Instructor on the 03/12/2013 after spending few months in the programme as a learner.
+Roshan started working for the company as an Apprentice Instructor in 2013 after spending few months in the programme as a learner.
 His roles and responsibilities were to assist the Physical training Instructors with the delivery of Physical Training in the course.
 Whilst doing this, Roshan had the opportunity to develop and gain further qualifications on Physical training.
 It was at this role that Roshan found his passion for Teaching and Learning and his passion was encouraged by the Grade 1 achieved on Ofsted inspection.
 He did this for 6 months until he was appointed as a fulltime Schools Instructor.

 Roshan spent 2 years as a fulltime Schools Instructor for the Schools programme in Farnborough.
 His roles and responsibilities consisted of liaising with local schools and community to reengage 13-16 year old’s back to education.
 He did this by going into schools and local authority to find disengaged students with the secondary education sector.
 He then brought them in to MPCT 1-5 days a week and delivered his own programme.
 These young individuals were introduced to regular Physical Training, Math and English and Public Services Qualification.
 The structure of the programme helped these young individuals with discipline and personal skills & qualities.
 The programme helped school learners reengage with education and the results when they returned to school were astonishing.
 Roshan started the MPCT School programme in England.
 The programme later expanded across England and by the end of the second year, Roshan had the biggest Schools provision in England with approximately 25 learners.
 This role helped Roshan establish a professional relationship with the local community, schools and education authority.
 He did this until he was appointed as a Fulltime Instructor for the College Programme.